semusings/spring-boot-docker-containerization/README.md

 ## Walkthrough

 In the microservices world, Spring Boot is one of the very popular framework to build the microservices and docker could be the default choice to run the application in a cloud-native environment.
 Why?
 Because docker provides the ability to package and run an application in a loosely isolated environment called a container.
-So, it's very important to build the right layers of docker image for your application.
+So, it's very important to build the right layers of the docker image for your application.

 This post will show the available options to build a docker image for spring boot application.